 You’re not alone.
 There ARE ways you can get through it and move on.

-How to stay positive in the worst situation
+How to stay positive in a negative situation

 When certain life events occur, I’d really recommend you speak with a professional and perhaps seek out talking therapy, to help you harness your inner strength and push through.

-Here are the tips I personally use to stay positive in a negative situation.
+For now, here are the tips I personally use to stay positive in a bad situation.

 #1.
-Allow yourself to feel before you heal
+Allow yourself to feel negative emotions before you heal

 First and foremost, I want you to know that it’s okay to feel.